Election Day Stress Relief for You and Your Child

 In a survey published by The Associated Press-NORC Research Center, for this year’s election.
 69 percent of adults reported feeling frustrated with the current election cycle.
 The same amount reported that the election has left them feeling anxious.

-According to Vanderbilt University Medical Center, the anxiety felt during election time has a name, and can be known as election stress disorder.
+According to Vanderbilt University Medical Center, the anxiety felt during election time has a name, and is known as election stress disorder.

 Psst…Check out Election Day: 5 Ways to Teach Your Kids About the Importance of Voting